-In order to serve the entire school community well, the following office protocol has been established.
-Please conduct personal conversations away from the office and classrooms.
-The gym is available for such conversations on most mornings until 8:15 am.
-Limit interruptions of the office staff to school business.
-There are phones available near the library and in the school kitchen, if you need to make a phone call.
+In order to serve the entire school community well, the following protocol has been established.
+Please conduct personal conversations away from the classrooms.
+Limit interruptions of the staff to school business.
 Office equipment is reserved for use by office staff.
 Appointments should be made ahead of time, if you wish to speak with the school principal or superintendent.